Supporting Your Needs After Your Marriage

 It is rare for two partners to contribute to their marriage in an identical way.
 Because of this, a divorce can mean financial hardship for the spouse who earned less money or even no money at all during the marriage.
 This can particularly sting if the individual left a high-paying career to be a homemaker.
 To avoid this type of stress, an individual can seek alimony as part of his or her divorce settlement.

 If you are going through a divorce, working with an experienced attorney like those at Hammett, Bellin & Oswald, LLC, could be the key to ensuring that you have what you need after your divorce is finalized.
-Our attorneys serve clients in Appleton and Neenah as well as clients in Door County to ensure that their needs are fully understood, alimony is determined fairly and their rights are protected after their divorce.
+Our attorneys serve clients in Neenah as well as clients in Door County to ensure that their needs are fully understood, alimony is determined fairly and their rights are protected after their divorce.

 How Is Alimony Calculated In Wisconsin?